fatcatdog/SpringJpaVueJsTodoApp/README.md

 -MySql database

--Java 8, SpringBoot, JPA (located in the demo folder of this repo)
+-Java 8, SpringBoot, JPA backend project with an embedded Tomcat server (located in the demo folder of this repo)

 -VueJs frontend  (located in the client folder of this repo)